Audio lecture

 Within Korean Christian culture, there can sometimes be a rigid atmosphere.
 Many grow up preparing to be scolded by God like a stern elder, feeling faith as heavy and anxious.
 In comparison, believers in some other cultures approach God with more freedom and joy.
 While freedom doesn’t mean license, recovering a joyful, close walk with God is essential for gospel faith.

-Later on, Paul’s conversion and salvation experience illustrate these principles.
-Considering events like Stephen’s martyrdom, Paul's Damascus road encounter, the time before his eyesight was restored by Ananias, we ask: was Paul already saved then?
-I don’t treat these as mechanical timestamps but explain that God's revelation and a person’s journey of faith can unfold differently in each life.
+Paul’s conversion and salvation experience illustrate these principles.
+Stephen’s martyrdom, Paul's Damascus road encounter, and the time before his eyesight was restored by Ananias all raise the question of when faith truly awakened in him.
+These moments should not be reduced to mechanical timestamps; God's revelation and a person’s journey of faith can unfold differently in each life.

 Some meet Jesus dramatically like Paul did; others start faith drawn by the created world, feeling compelled that God must exist.
 Some are led to faith because if God exists, He must have made Himself known to people—fulfilled in Jesus.
 Others grow in faith over a lifetime; some come to confess faith quickly, like the thief on the cross.